Reluctance

 Our Saints in Circulation

-Because our experience of grief is both intimate and personal, often we memorialize our loved ones more privately than publicly.
-When we invite others into the sacred space of our grief, we share our story of love and loss with those in need of community and spiritual encouragement.
-As we open our heart to close family members, acquaintances, or even relative strangers, we put our saints in circulation.
+The experience of grief is intimate and personal.
+After the final words of comfort and encouragement are spoken, family and guests depart, the flowers wilt, and the last casserole is frozen or consumed, we withdraw to a place of emotional and spiritual freedom where we can memorialize our loved one more privately than publicly.
+Whether we invite others one by one into the sacred space of our grief, or share our story of life and love in community, or we open our heart to close family members, acquaintances, or even relative strangers, we put our saints in circulation.

 1. 1